ifmorrison/kubernetes-manual/1-Setup/setup.md

 Instructions for installing the aws cli can be found here:
 [Installing the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html)

-After installing the aws cli you can configure it by running the following:
+After installing the aws cli you can configure it by running the following command:
  `aws configure`

-Configuring the AWS cli will require your IAM authentication token.
+Note: Configuring the AWS cli will require your IAM authentication token.

-You can test your authentication with this command:
+You can test the aws cli has been configured successfully with this command:
 `aws sts get-caller-identity`

 ## 1.2. kubectl